jeanevenx/landing-page/README.md

 <img src="./assets/snapshot-landing-page.png">
 <br/><br/>

-## FreeCodeCamp's third responsive web design project based on the following user stories.
+## FreeCodeCamp's third responsive web design project based on the following user stories:
 <br/><br/>

 ### Objective: Build an app that is functionally similar to <a>https://product-landing-page.freecodecamp.rocks</a>